-A major concern for ship owners and their P&I Clubs is the property of the nickel ore which when carried in bulk can liquefy through the motion of the ship in a seaway or vibration of the ship through main engine/on board machinery.
-This ability of the cargo to transform from an apparent solid state to a liquid one can have serious and catastrophic effects to the vessels stability and has resulted in vessels capsizing and sinking within minutes.
+The ability of a cargo of nickel ore to transform from an apparent solid state to a liquid one can have serious and catastrophic effects to the vessels stability and has resulted in vessels capsizing and sinking within minutes.

-Therefore best practices have been adopted worldwide through the International Maritime Organization (IMO) in the "Code Of Safe Practice For Solid Bulk Cargo" (BC Code) and adopted by "Safety Of Life At Sea" (SOLAS).
+Therefore best practices have been adopted worldwide through the International Maritime Organization (IMO) in the publication "International Maritime Solid Bulk Cargoes Code" (IMSBC Code) and adopted by "Safety Of Life At Sea" (SOLAS).

-The BC Code itself provides guidance to Administrations, ship owners, shippers and masters on the standards to be applied in the safe stowage and shipment of solid bulk cargoes The BC Code is recommended to Governments for adoption or for use as the basis for national regulations in pursuance of their obligations under chapters VI and VII of the 1974 SOLAS Convention.
+The IMSBC Code itself provides guidance to Administrations, ship owners, shippers and masters on the standards to be applied in the safe stowage and shipment of solid bulk cargoes The BC Code is recommended to Governments for adoption or for use as the basis for national regulations in pursuance of their obligations under chapters VI and VII of the 1974 SOLAS Convention.